esuldin/pyitt/README.md

   Please see [#1](https://github.com/esuldin/pyitt/issues/1) for more technical information.

+- The `pyitt.native` module cannot be built for Python 3.13.4 on Windows.
+This issue is caused by a regression in this interpreter version.
+For more details, please refer to [python/cpython#135151](https://github.com/python/cpython/issues/135151).
+Unfortunately, this issue is not resolvable within pyitt itself.
+Therefore, please use Python 3.13.3 or older, or 3.13.5 or newer to build pyitt from source on Windows.

 ## References

  - [Intel® VTune™ Profiler User Guide - Instrumentation and Tracing Technology APIs](https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2023-0/instrumentation-and-tracing-technology-apis.html)